Module resync

 Note

-This entity has a scoped constraint file that must be used.
+This entity has a scoped constraint file resync_level.tcl that must be used for proper operation.
+See here for instructions.

-a deterministic latency through the resync block (via a set_max_delay
+If you want a deterministic latency through this resync block, via a set_max_delay

 constraint will